-CML occurs when a piece of chromosome 22 breaks off and switches places with a piece of chromosome 9.
+CML happens when a piece of chromosome 22 breaks off and switches places with a piece of chromosome 9.
 (This piece, containing parts of both chromosome 9 and chromosome 22, is known as the Philadelphia chromosome.)
 The combination results in the cancer gene known as BCR-ABL.
-This is the gene that instructs the body to make too many mature WBCs.
+This is the gene that instructs the body to make too many abnormal WBCs.

-Although researchers know what genes are involved in the development of CML, they do not yet know why some people get it and others do not.
+Although researchers know which genes are involved in the development of CML, they do not yet know why some people get it and others do not.

 Signs and Symptoms

-CML tends to progress slowly, so at first a child may have few if any symptoms.
+CML tends to progress slowly, so at first a child may have few or no symptoms.
 In fact, symptoms can take months or even years to develop.
 The symptoms of all types of leukemia are generally the same and include: